 This program focuses at the interface between laboratory investigations and human cancer.
-The scope of the program includes investigations of the role of infectious diseases in cancer, the discovery, synthesis, and delivery of cancer drugs, the creation and use of animal models of cancer, and the role of individual or groups of genes in different types of cancer.
+The scope of the program includes investigations of the role of infectious diseases in cancer, the

 CLINICAL CANCER RESEARCH AND IMMUNOLOGY - William H. Chambers, PhD, Program Director

 The Program focuses on increasing clinical cancer research derived from advances in basic and epidemiologic cancer research.
 Pursue clinical trials of new imaging agents and modalities monitoring cancer development, progression and response to therapy.
 Improve understanding of cancer-related inflammatory responses, immunosurveillance and immunotherapy.
 Increased use of the immune system for cancer prevention.
 Integration of immunotherapy into combination therapies for cancer.
 Increase the mechanistic and epidemiological understanding of the effects of the environment and nutrition on cancer prevention, initiation and progression.